IndieRobert/appchat/README.md

   * use https and wws
   * use tokens (uuid) to uniquely identify user and put them in a database
-  * [sv.go] put sv.go and bots.go into src folder with a proper package
+  * put sv.go and bots.go into src folder with a proper package
-  * [sv.go] Using bots (see bots.go) and the ping command, 350 clients sending one message per second make my laptop CPU run at 100% and the ping grows dramatically.
+  * Using bots (see bots.go) and the ping command, 350 clients sending one message per second make my laptop CPU run at 100% and the ping grows dramatically.
 The quick guess is that the message broadcasting goes mad.

   If the message broadcasting is slow, one solution would be to batch messages together according to a time window.
 For example, instead of broadcasting 1 message at a time, the server would wait say 200ms, take all the messages that need to be dispatched, zip them into a blob, and broadcast that to the clients.